 In addition to answering the two questions, participants were able to leave comments on this topic.
 Below are many of the responses:

 The results of this survey show that more than 70% of the respondents would like access to food allergy-knowledgeable clinical behavioral health professionals.
 Many also are in favor of the counseling professional and their allergist collaborating in some manner to offer services that positively impact body AND mind.

-Based on these results, it suggests that allergists have an opportunity to differentiate themselves from their peers by offering a holistic approach, which address the medical and mental health needs of their food allergic patients.
+Based on these results, it suggests that allergists have an opportunity to differentiate themselves from their peers by offering a holistic approach, which addresses the medical and psychosocial/mental health needs of their food allergic patients.

 ---What are your thoughts on these results,